-- 10.1 The purpose of this guidance is to provide solar PV developers, planners and stakeholders with an assessment process for determining the effect of glint and glare (solar reflections) upon receptors surrounding a proposed solar PV development. - 10.2 Glint and glare is a relatively new planning consideration thus there is little formal guidance regarding glint and glare for developers, planners or stakeholders to follow. - 10.3 The guidance presented within this report is based on the following: - Reviews of existing guidance in a variety of areas; - Glint and glare assessment experience and industry knowledge; - Overview of available solar reflection studies. - 10.4 This guidance document has been produced to bridge this knowledge gap pertaining to the assessment of glint and glare from solar PV panels.
-The aim is to standardise an assessment process for developers, planners or stakeholders to follow. - 10.5 This guidance document has specific focus on the UK and Irish markets however the methodologies are deemed applicable for worldwide solar PV development.
+- 10.1 The purpose of this guidance document is to provide solar PV developers, planners and stakeholders with an assessment process for determining the effect of glint and glare (solar reflections) upon receptors surrounding a proposed solar PV development. - 10.2 Glint and glare is a relatively new planning consideration thus there is little formal guidance regarding glint and glare for developers, planners or stakeholders to follow. - 10.3 This guidance document has been produced to bridge this knowledge gap pertaining to the assessment of glint and glare from solar PV panels.
+The aim is to standardise an assessment process for developers, planners or stakeholders to follow. - 10.4 The guidance presented within this document is based on the following: - Reviews of existing guidance in a variety of areas; - Glint and glare assessment experience and industry knowledge; - Overview of available solar reflection studies. - 10.5 The methodologies presented are deemed applicable for worldwide solar PV development.